-Sponsored by Representative Liz Thomson and Senator Liz Stefanics
+Sponsored by Representative Reena Szczepanski and Senator Liz Stefanics

 - Read our op-ed on this bill (link)

 The health and well-being of New Mexicans is increasingly at risk because of climate change.
-We must take action to protect our communities from its ever-worsening effects.
+We must take immediate action to protect our people and communities from its ever-worsening effects.

-The health of New Mexicans is increasingly being harmed by climate change, and the rate of its associated extreme weather events, such as rising heat, drought and flooding – along with wildfires – are becoming more frequent and more fierce.
-These hazards impact physical and mental health in many ways, including increased rates of heat stress, insect-borne diseases, lung and heart disease, and allergies, which can lead to challenges such as financial and food insecurity and a deterioration in overall well-being.
+The health of New Mexicans is increasingly being harmed by climate change, from increasing extreme weather events and drought, to more intense wildfires and more disease-spreading mosquitoes.
+These hazards impact physical and mental health in many ways, including increased rates of heat stress, spread of infectious diseases, worsening lung and heart disease, and allergies, which can lead to challenges such as financial and food insecurity and a deterioration in overall well-being.
 New Mexico’s children, communities of color, older adults, people with disabilities, and families earning low incomes are most likely to suffer serious, long-term health consequences from these climate impacts.

 By the Numbers

 - New Mexico now has an average of 50 more days of extreme wildfire risk conditions (hot, dry, windy) than in 1970.
 Northern New Mexico has experienced the largest increases in such days nationwide.

 - New Mexico saw an 18% increase in respiratory emergency room visits during the wildfire season, compared to previous years.